qurAI-amsterdam/barrett_gland_grading/readme.md

     **Comments**:
      * Working with decent clean data on the server for now (/data/archief/AMC-data/Barrett/).
 Clean up of the original archive on (L:) will be done together with Onno.
-     * Masking out non tissue for loose segmentations around the border didn't work out yet with Otsu and morphology.
-We can also do it manually.
+     * Masking out non tissue for loose segmentations around the border didn't work out yet.
+We might have to do this manually.
 - [x] Split data for training, evaluation and testing.
 We use Bolero as internal test set.
 - [x] Train a standard UNet as baseline segmentation pipeline for grading into: NDBE vs Dysplasia (LGD and HGD).

-    **Comments**:
-  * Results look good (spacing: 1, 512x512).
-Dice on validation: weighted: ~0.87-0.88, seperate: 0.93, 0.78, 0.83.
-  * Produces mixed glands.
-We might want to postprocess and assign the most common prediction to the whole gland.
-  * Not tested on Bolero yet.
 - [ ] Data augmentations for segmentation in pathology:
     * Spatial augmentations need to be applied on both image and segmentation.
     * Manual: